top of page

 Assembly

 To assemble the panels, I drilled holes in the panels and attached panels with Robertson screws.
-I then filled the holes with contrasting Spanish Cedar plugs created using the drill press.
-I then sawed off the excess Spanish Cedar to be flush to the Poplar.
+I used the drill press to create plugs from contrasting Spanish Cedar, and used those to fill the screw holes and highlight the production process.
+I sawed off excess Spanish Cedar to lay flush to the Poplar.

 assembly